camunda/camunda-docs-manual/content/reference/rest/history/case-instance/post-case-instance-query-count.md

   </tr>
   <tr>
     <td>caseDefinitionKeyNotIn</td>
     <td>Exclude instances that belong to a set of case definitions.
-Must be a json array of case definition keys.</td>
+Must be a JSON array of case definition keys.</td>
   </tr>
   <tr>
     <td>caseDefinitionName</td>